 The showstopper is The John Dory Oyster Bar, a black-tile-lined, old-style oyster bar punctuated by globe fish tanks and the hotel’s 1904 tile floor.
-The place looks like something out of London’s East End (or the raw bar at Bibendum), and the menu appears equally trad/stylish (try the kedgeree, which will transport you to the British Isles for a mere $15).
+The place looks like something out of London’s East End (or the raw bar at Bibendum), and the menu appears equally trad/stylish (try the kedgeree for a cheap trip to the British Isles).

 Amenities: Free WiFi in rooms and lobby.
 The basement fitness center includes weights and the usual cardio machines.
 Pets under ten lbs. allowed (no fee, but call in advance).
 Rudy’s Barber Shop bath products.

-Back story: Ace started out in 1904 as the Breslin, a state-of-the-early-20th-century-art $1 million hotel owned by hotelier James H. Breslin, the Donald Trump of his day.
+Back story: Ace started out in 1904 as the Breslin, a state-of-the-early-20th-century-art $1 million hotel owned by hotelier James H. Breslin.
 A luxury hotel, it featured a grill room just for “ladies,” and counted heavyweight champ Joe Lewis and civil rights activist and historian W. E. B. DuBois among its guests.